 Where You Set the Policy Workload Automation

-To set the workload automation for your policy, in the menu, click Administration, and then in the left pane click Policies.
-Click Add to add a policy or select the required policy, and then in the right pane, click Edit Policy to edit a policy.
-In the Create or Edit policies workspace, click Workload Automation.
+To set the workload automation for your policy, from the left menu click Add to add a policy or select the required policy.
+In the right pane, click Edit Policy to edit a policy.
+In the Create or Edit policies workspace, click Workload Automation., and then click

 |Workload Optimization|| Select a goal for workload optimization.